 Fine Tune Your Raspberry Pi For Faster Performance With XBian

 If you are using other distributions of Raspberry Pi XBMC, you should give XBian a try and see how different in terms of performance is compared to your current setup.
 It only takes 10 minutes to setup, it’s the fastest XBMC of any Raspberry Pi.
 There is no other myth to optimize the speed of Raspberry if taking apart from the speed of SD card.
 Given a class 10 SD card, XBian is the quickest among others.
 To keep it this way, all you need to do is keep the system up to date, you can do so within XBian’s XBMC custom setting, which allows you to upgrade Linux kernel level packages.

 Remote Control XBMC From Anywhere With Any Device

 There are many ways you can access XBMC, if you are on a computer, you can remotely control via XBMC’s web interface.
 The default skin looks like a car’s dashboard, but you get the idea.

 To ensure this is turned on, go to “Settings” > “Services” > “Remote Control” enable options.
 To allow programs on this and other systems to control XBMC.
 Now go back to System > Settings > SystemInfo, find out the current XBMC’s IP.
 Add port 8080 at the end, will load the default remote control web interface.
 If you don’t like this remote control option, there are other skins available you can download and install as a Web Interface add-on.

-Of course if you have iOS or Android devices, there are other respective Remote control available as well.
+Of course, if you have iOS or Android devices, there are other respective Remote control available as well.
 Give XBian a try, you might enjoy it!
-For me I have one of many first batch of Raspberry Pi comes with 256MB ram, it runs XBian just as smooth as my Ouya running XBMC.
+For me I have one of many first batches of Raspberry Pi comes with 256MB ram, it runs XBian just as smooth as my Ouya running XBMC.
 XBian has a simple get started guide, be sure to check it out!